patrickhladun/moodscape/README.md

 - **Shopping Cart and Checkout**: Streamlined process for adding items to the cart and completing purchases.
 - **Search and Filter Options**: Advanced search and filtering capabilities to help users find specific types of art.
 - **E-commerce Functionality**: Integrate payment processing using Stripe for secure transactions.
-- **Feedback System**: Inform users about the status of their purchases with clear messages.
+- **Reviews System**: Inform users about the status of their purchases with clear messages.
 - **Forms with Validation**: Implement forms that allow users to create and edit models in the backend with proper validation.
 - **Navigation and Layout**: Incorporate a main navigation menu and structured layout for ease of use.
 - **SEO Techniques**: Include meta description tags, a site title, a sitemap, and a robots.txt file to improve search engine reach.